 Two Thrillers I Read Last Week

-I enjoy a good whodunit as much as the next girl/guy and I am relatively easy to please when it comes to the type of detective novel/thriller so popular today.
+I enjoy a good whodunit as much as the next girl/guy, and I am relatively easy to please regarding the type of detective novel/thriller that is so popular today.
 I do, though, expect a few things from the author:

 • fully fleshed main characters,

-• side plots to reveal more about the makeup of the main character’s life, among them.
+• side plots to reveal more about the makeup of the main character’s life them.

 • The Watchman by Robert Crais